 Its the tributaries where the fishing gets fun; where you can hack and slash away until you make it to the next pool and you can be pretty confident its going to have a hungry fish waiting for you.
 The North and South Ram Rivers, the Clearwater River, the Blackstone River, and the Brazzaeu river being some of the most notable.
 These rivers are freestone mountain-fed rivers with good fishing for cutthroat trout and rainbows, and Bull Trout in certain rivers.

 A combination of highways and Foresty Roads will give you access to this region.
 Hwy 22 and Hwy 11 are the major highways through the area.
 FTR 591 from Hwy 22 will give you access to the Clearwater Basin, and will take you to FTR 40, which runs North-South and offers access to most of the regions other rivers.
-From the south traveling north on FTR 40, you will hit the S. Ram, the N. Ram, the N. Saskatchewan, the Blackstone, then the Brazzeau, in that order, with plenty of good quality creeks in between.
-You can also access FTR from Hwy 11 near Nordegg.
+From the south traveling north on FTR 40, you will hit the S. Ram, the N. Ram, the N. Saskatchewan, then the Blackstone, in that order, with plenty of good quality creeks in between.
+You can also access the FTR from Hwy 11 near Nordegg.
 All in all, there is enough trout water to keep the adventurous fisherman happy for a long, long time.

 Red Deer River Basin